 How do I pitch?

-Use the form here.
+Please send an email to info(at)clippings.me.
 Remember that we receive a lot of submissions, so make your pitch short and punchy – sell your article idea with a hook and give a quick overview of the theme.

 Do you pay?